D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Moore has averaged 70.3 receiving yards per game over his seven career matchups against the Saints, 9.8 more than his over/under in Sunday's game.
+- Moore is averaging 70.3 receiving yards per game in seven career matchups against the Saints, 9.8 more than his receiving yards prop bet over/under for Sunday's game (60.5).

-- Moore has caught a touchdown pass versus the Saints three times, and had multiple TDs in two of those games.
+- Moore, in seven matchups, had a touchdown catch three times.
+And he had multiple TDs in two of those three games.

-- The Saints have the NFL's 17th-ranked pass defense this season, allowing 252.2 yards per game through the air.
+- The 252.2 passing yards the Saints yield per game makes them the NFL's 17th-ranked pass defense this season.

-- The Saints have given up 19 passing TDs this season (1.3 per game), ranking them fourth among NFL defenses.
+- The Saints' defense is fourth in the NFL, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- Moore put together a 55-yard performance against the Buccaneers last week on five catches while being targeted 11 times.
+- In last week's matchup with the Buccaneers, Moore caught five passes for 55 yards while being targeted 11 times.

 Moore's Carolina Teammates